 Ray received his Ph.D. in Industrial-Organizational Psychology from the University of Michigan, and has worked as an executive or consultant for several global companies, including Citibank, Merrill Lynch, Avon Products, Panasonic Corporation, Pfizer, Thomas & Betts, DSM Dyneema, Thomson Reuters, Colgate-Palmolive, and Merck & Co.
 He has lived and worked in over 15 different countries, including a three-year stint in Japan.

-Professor Henson teaches modules in the core Executive Leadership class.
+Professor Henson has previously taught modules in the core Executive Leadership class.

 A student who has recently been appointed CEO of a medium-sized company recently had this to say about Professor Henson’s class: